Amazon: marketplace guide

 - Go to Orders, Order reports, Add or remove order report columns.

-- Add the VAT details and Buyer tax identifiers columns, then click Save changes.
+- Enter the VAT details and Buyer tax identifiers columns, then click Save changes.

 For more information, check out section 4 of Amazon's VAT calculation service (VCS) guide.